Sequential Adversarial Anomaly Detection for One-Class Event Data: Numerical experiments

-First, we summarize the performance of our method on three data sets in Fig.~\ref{fig:results} and confirm that the proposed time-varying threshold can optimally separate the anomalies from normal sequences.
-To be specific, the fourth column in Fig.~\ref{fig:results} shows the average log-likelihood (detection statistics) and its corresponding 1$\sigma$ region for both anomalous sequences and normal sequences.
+First, we summarize the performance of our method on three data sets in Figure~\ref{fig:results} and confirm that the proposed time-varying threshold can optimally separate the anomalies from normal sequences.
+To be specific, the fourth column in Figure~\ref{fig:results} shows the average log-likelihood (detection statistics) and its corresponding 1$\sigma$ region for both anomalous sequences and normal sequences.
 As we can see, the anomalous sequences attain a higher average log-likelihood than the normal sequences for all three data sets.
 Their log-likelihoods fall into different value ranges with rare overlap.
-Additionally, the time-varying threshold indicated by blue dash lines lies between the value ranges of anomalous and normal sequences, which produces a nice separation of these two types of sequences at any given time.
-The first three columns in Fig.~\ref{fig:results} present more compelling evidence that the time-varying threshold is near-optimal.
+Additionally, the time-varying threshold indicated by \emph{darker} dash lines lies between the value ranges of anomalous and normal sequences, which produces an amicable separation of these two types of sequences at any given time.
+The first three columns in Figure~\ref{fig:results} present more compelling evidence that the time-varying threshold is near-optimal.
 Colored cells of these heat-maps are calculated with different constant thresholds $\eta$ at each step $i$ by performing cross-validation.
 The brightest regions indicate the ``ground truth'' of the optimal choices of the threshold.
-As shown in the third column, the time-varying thresholds (blue dash line) are very close to the optimal choices found by cross-validation.
+As shown in the third column, the time-varying thresholds are very close to the optimal choices found by cross-validation.

-Then we also compare the step-wise $F_1$ scores with the other four baselines in Fig.~\ref{fig:results-2}.
-The results show that (1) from an overall standpoint, our method outperforms other baselines with significantly higher $F_1$ scores and (2) our method allows for easier and faster detection of anomalous sequences (before ten events being observed in our experiments), which is critically important in sequential scenarios for most of the applications.
+We also compare the step-wise $F_1$ scores of our method with the other four baselines in Figure~\ref{fig:results-2}.
+The results show that (1) from an overall standpoint, our method outperforms other baselines with significantly higher $F_1$ scores and (2) our method allows for easier and faster detection of anomalous sequences (before ten events being observed in our experiments), which is critically vital in sequential scenarios for most of the applications.

+Finally, we present an ablation study to investigate the performance of our method using different generators.
+As shown in Table~\ref{tab:generator-comparison}, the proposed generator based on an extended LSTM structure significantly outperforms other generators in step-wise $F_1$ score.
+As a sanity check, the generator using the vanilla Hawkes process achieves competitive performances on the singleton synthetic data since the true anomalous sequences are from a Hawkes process; However, we can observe a dramatic performance deterioration on the composite synthetic data.
+The anomalous sequences are generated by multiple distributions and can hardly be captured by the vanilla Hawkes process.
+This result confirms that using a generic generative model cannot achieve the best performance.